leodeslf/leaf/summs/ux/dont_make_me_think.md

 Whenever we test, we're almost always going to find some serious usability problems.
 Unfortunately, they aren't always fixed.
 Sometimes people decide to postpone them, or simply choose to fix the easier and shorter ones.

->Focus ruthlessly on fixing the most serious problems first.
+>Focus ruthlessly on fixing the most serious problems first

 That maxim can be achieved by: